PorcuBI

 EASY POWER BI HEATMAP CREATION

-Using a heatmap as a visualization in Power BI can be a great way to get insights in (peak) times.
-In the screenshot, you can see, for example, the busiest hours of a business and the less busy hours.
-Knowing this information, you could, for instance, schedule additional employees for peak hours or ensure additional stock is available.
+Using a heatmap as a visualization in Power BI can be a great way to gain insights into peak times.
+For example, in the screenshot, you can see the busiest hours of a business alongside the less busy hours.
+With this information, you could, for instance, schedule additional employees during peak hours or ensure that more stock is available when needed.

-An easy way to create a heatmap in Power BI is using the matrix visual in combination with conditional formatting.
-The matrix visual is a standard visual provided by Power BI, which means you do not need to download a custom visual!
+One of the easiest ways to create a heatmap in Power BI is by using the matrix visual combined with conditional formatting.
+The matrix visual is a standard visual provided by Power BI, so there’s no need to download any custom visuals.

 How to create a Power BI heatmap?